 With his wife, Jan, Kiwi Dundee skillfully adapts his tours to the group, with a full day generally taking in Hot Water Beach, old hidden mines, a forest walk and an exploration of the local Maori culture.

 Kiwi Dundee has a mischievous sense of humor, which isn’t always for the faint hearted.
 At one point he led our small group into a dark cave and when he switched on his torch I was inches from a wall full of ‘wetas’ (large cricket-like insects).

 Well known for its geothermal activity, the Rotorua area has many thermal parks with bubbling mud pools, geysers and mineral lakes.
 Wai-O-Tapu has the most famous geyser and other parks have luxurious spas.

-Rotorua is a centre for Maori culture, some of which is more commercialised than you might like, but the Maoris originally settled here to make use of the environment for cooking and warm water.
-It takes a while to get used to the smell of sulphur in Rotorua, and to walking down the street to find steam drifting up from the ground!
+Rotorua is a centre for Maori culture, some of which is more commercialized than you might like, but the Maoris originally settled here to make use of the environment for cooking and warm water.
+It takes a while to get used to the smell of sulfur in Rotorua, and to walking down the street to find steam drifting up from the ground!

 What to do on South Island

 At Kaikoura the position of the continental shelf forces cold, nutrient-rich water quickly upwards and creates optimal feeding conditions for many marine animals including sperm whales, which can be seen year round.
 More than 95% of the whale-watching boat trips here result in whale sightings.
 As well as sperm whales you might see pilot, southern right, blue and humpback whales, not to mention the largest members of the dolphin family, orcas.

 I’ve swum with dolphins many times in different parts of the world, but my favorite experience was in Kaikoura with dusky dolphins.
 On my half day boat trip we saw pods more than a hundred strong, and in the water I was surrounded by at least 20 to 30 dolphins swimming right up to and around me.